-Make curl display information on stdout after a completed transfer.
+Defines what to display on stdout after a completed and successful operation.
 The format is a string that may contain plain text mixed with any number of variables.
-The format can be specified as a literal "string", or you can have curl read the format from a file with "@filename" and to tell curl to read the format from stdin you write "@-".
+The string can be specified as "string", to get read from a particular file you specify it "@filename" and to tell curl to read the format from stdin you write "@-".